The-Academic-Observatory/observatory-platform/docs/tutorials/telescope_prog.md

 ```

 ## Creating a DAG file
-For Airflow to pickup new DAGs, it is required to create a DAG file with content similar to:
+For Airflow to pickup new DAGs, it is required to create a DAG file that contains the DAG object as well as the keywords
+ 'airflow' and 'DAG'.
+Any code in this file is executed every time the file is loaded into the Airflow dagbag, which is once per minute by
+ default.
+This means that the code in this file should be as minimal as possible, preferably limited to just creating the DAG
+ object.
+The filename is usually similar to the DAG id and should be inside the `observatory-dags/observatory/dags/dags` directory.

+An example of the DAG file:
 ```python
 # Copyright 2020 Curtin University
 #